 Jericho rose from the bed as he put on his glasses.
 “I am functional—”

-She pushed him gently back down onto the bed.
+She pushed him gently back down.
 “You’ve been unconscious for weeks.
 We don’t know why.
 I’d like to keep you under observation for 48 more hours…” She looked him up and down.
 “We helped to exercise your limbs, but I was expecting you to still be weak… You’re resilient, Jericho.
 However, you’re not invincible—”

-The doors to the room slid open suddenly, and two women stepped in.
+The door to the room slid open suddenly, and two women stepped in.
 Jericho recognized them from the bi-weekly meetings the ELPIS Department held.
 Two non-chair-holding members of the department.

 “Excuse me—do you have an appointment?”
 Elizabeta cleared her throat, stopping the two with her body before they could come in any further.